webmavens/safemailer/readme.md

 SAFEMAILER_API_KEY=your_api_key_here
 ```

-3. Change MAIL_MAILER to be "safemailer"
+3. Change MAIL_MAILER to be "safemailer" in your .env file

 ## Advanced Usage